CDCgov/phdi-google-cloud/docs/getting_started.md

 These include:

 - [Black](https://black.readthedocs.io/en/stable/) - automatic code formatter that enforces PEP best practices
-- [mypy](http://mypy-lang.org/) - enables static typing for python
 - [pytest](https://docs.pytest.org/en/6.2.x/) - for easy unit testing
 - [flake8](https://flake8.pycqa.org/en/latest/) - for code style enforcement

-##### What is the VSCode Azure Integration Actually Doing?

-Under the hood, this integration is doing the following:

-1. Creates a virtual environment (default path `.venv`) and installing all depedencies called out in `requirements.txt`.
-You can alternatively do this yourself with `source .venv/bin/activate; pip install -r requirements.txt`.
-2. Creates `.vscode/tasks.json`, which make it easier to activate the relevant virtual environment, installs dependencies, and starts a debugging session
-3. Creates `.vscode/launch.json`, which makes it so that when you hit F5 / go to `Run->Start Debugging` it runs the tasks from (2) and then attaches to the debugger for your functions when running locally.

 ##### Dependencies